Las Cruces Directory Logo

 This 47-acre museum is dedicated to giving people a first-hand insight into the rich farming heritage that has shaped the state.
 Visitors can take in, first-hand, several organic farming scenes – lush gardens, corrals filled with livestock, cows being milked, and live demonstrations of other historically significant industries such as quilting and blacksmithing.
 It’s just the place to stop when you’re looking for some personal insight into the nitty-gritty of what built this beautiful city and the state that surrounds it.

-Official Website: http://www.nmfarmandranchmuseum.org/
+Official Website: https://www.nmfarmandranchmuseum.org/

 5. Art Obscura